MichaelPeng123/Plantar-Fasciitis-Prediction/README.md

 4. Run each section, as you run you will notice there will be certain output values, ignore those
 5. You will eventually see graphs with visualization of all the data
-6. The graphs at the bottom is the segment of code that athletes run for project usagef
+6. The graphs at the bottom is the segment of code that athletes run for project usage

 Demo Video:
 https://www.youtube.com/watch?v=Rtc5fLSZ0dc